mantidproject/mantid/docs/source/interfaces/Muon_Analysis_unscripted_testing_guide.rst

 Test 5: Multiple simultaneous fits
 ----------------------------------
-- Select the last radio button, "Multiple".
+- Select the last radio button, "Multiple", above the centre group box.
 - Three simultaneous fit labels are listed: Label, Label#2, MUSRlabel.
 - Note that they have different colours, because the number of datasets and fit models differ.
 You should not be able to create a table with all of these selected.
 - Select just the first "Label", log values ``run_number`` and ``sample_temp``, and create the table.